1) I can clearly define

 Christians worship

-stained glass windows (religious dogma, scriptures, relics, and ritual) instead of
+stained glass windows (religious dogma, scriptures, relics, and rituals) instead of

 the Light illuminating the windows (God).